ningchencontact/azure-docs.zh-tw/articles/active-directory/devices/troubleshoot-device-dsregcmd.md

 ---
-title: 使用 dsregcmd.exe 命令進行裝置疑難排解-Azure Active Directory
+title: Troubleshooting devices using the dsregcmd command - Azure Active Directory
-description: 使用 dsregcmd.exe 的輸出來瞭解中的裝置狀態 Azure AD
+description: Using the output from dsregcmd to understand the state of devices in Azure AD
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices